piku235/JungiThemeBundle/Resources/doc/installation.md

 ### Step 3: Configuration

 Finally you have to choose the theme resolver that the JungiThemeBundle will use.
 The bundle comes with the default set of theme resolvers.
-You can use one of these theme resolvers or use a theme resolver service.
+You can use one of these theme resolvers or use a own theme resolver by setting a symfony service.

 #### Setup a built-in theme resolver